 A good starting point is to hire them for a small aspect of your store that requires high-level expertise to execute.

-This process will confirm that they have the necessary technical skills required for developing an effective website design for your eCommerce store and put it live.
+This process will confirm that they have the necessary technical skills required for developing an effective website design for your eCommerce store and putting it live.
 New web developers without experience may need to be guided and corrected through the entire execution or fall off the timeline.

 Since many website owners do not have technical skills, it may not be obvious what to correct a developer on.
 Choosing a developer with a wide range of experiences and knowledge in eCommerce and web development ensures you will not run into this situation.